vikingeducation/project_danebook/README.md

 This site shows the faces of Danes and puts them in a book-like format.

 It is a project for [Viking Code School](http://vikingcodeschool.com)

+user/ - timeline
+user/edit - about edit
+user/about - about page
+user/photos
+user/friends